 RUFFLES AND FLOURISHES

-Four Ruffles and Flourishes and Hail To The Chief
+Four Ruffles and Flourishes

 Ruffles and Flourishes are sounded to render military honors and precede prescribed music for persons being honored.
-Ruffles (played by the drums) and Flourishes (played by bugles or band) are played simultaneously.
+Ruffles (played by the drums) and Flourishes (played by bugles or band) are performed simultaneously.
 The custom of announcing the arrival of royalty and heads of state with a fanfare of trumpets or drum rolls had its origin in Europe.
 The colonists brought many of the military customs of their mother country with them when they came to America.
 At the time of the French-Indian Wars, soldiers were instructed to “rest (present arms) and beat two ruffles” for the Royal Governor of Virginia.
 In 1776, officers of the Continental Army were advised that “the adjutant is to order a drum and fife to give two ruffles to a major general and one to a brigadier.”

-Baron von Steuben in his manual of discipline, stated that there were to be “certain ruffles” for generals.
+Baron von Steuben in his “Regulations for the Order and Discipline of the Troops of the United States”, published in 1794, stated that there were to be “certain ruffles” for generals.
 Article 6 states the honors due from guards to General Officers To the Commander In Chief “drums beat a march” Major Generals “Two Ruffles” Brigadier Generals “One Ruffle”

 The 1847 Regulations for militia and Volunteers of the United States also included honors for general officers.
 These called for trumpets sounding a flourish and drums beating a ruffle.
-No music for the trumpet flourish exists in tactic manuals up through the Civil War.
+No music for the trumpet flourish exists in tactics manuals up through the Civil War.
 One would assume that trumpeters sounded a version much like today.

 It is ironic that drum ruffles and the two note bugle call flourishes, used in this manner today, have all but disappeared in the British Commonwealth while the tradition is still carried on in the United States.
 In the latter part of the 19th century a march was added to “Ruffles and Flourishes” to honor the person receiving the salute.
-The president received “The President’s March”, a bugle version of Washington’s March and a general officer received “The Generals March.”
+The president received “The President’s March”, a bugle version of Washington’s March by Philip Phile (also known as Hail Columbia) and a general officer received “The Generals March.”

-“Army Field Manual FM 22-5″
+“Army Field Manual FM 22-5”

 “Complete Instructive Manual for the Bugle Trumpet and Drum” by V.F.
 Safranek (US Army Bandmaster)

-1874 “US Army Tactics Manual” by General Emory Upton Cavalry Drill Regulations US Army 1916
+1874 “US Army Tactics Manual” by General Emory Upton